nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+4. The system should respond within 5 seconds for any commands given.
+5. Command syntax should be consistent throughout the application to minimize the learning curve.
+6. Users should be able to run the application from the downloaded JAR file without an additional installer.
+7. The system should provide meaningful, yet concise error messages for the user to easily make the necessary changes.
+8. The codebase should be modular to facilitate easy maintenance and future enhancements.
+9. The code should be well-documented with clear comments to assist future developers.
+10. The application should have a smooth user experience that is intuitive and easy to use.
+11. The system should be customised for operations by a single user and need not handle multiple user-access.
+12. Configuration and data files should use standard formats to ensure compatibility with text editors and other applications.
+13. The system should validate all user inputs to prevent errors when saving the information.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Patient Record**: A collection of patient's personal and medical information.
+This includes, but is not limited to, name, contact number, email, address, allergies, injuries sustained.
+* **Appointment**: A scheduled session between the healthcare provider and patient for medical consultation or treatment.
+This is marked in the AddressBook by the time, location and patient.
+* **Schedule**: A list of all patients' appointments, displaying the date and time and location of the appointments.
+* **Tag**: A label applied to a patient record, used to categorise and highlight specific medical information, such as allergies or conditions.
+* **Medical History**: Documentation of patient's past illnesses, treatments, surgeries and other medical related information.
+* **Inactive Client**: A client who is no longer receiving care or whose records have not been accessed in a signifcant amount of time
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**